thepipboy/guitarTAB/README.md

 Harmonic sound of The Hz,

-neat UI bewtween cheap and expensive
+neat UI between cheap and expensive

 put MIDI Sound and tonality together